 Facility Compliance Status

 For more information about a particular facility, click Details under the Operation(s) column.
 That will open another page with multiple tabs, Facility Information, Compliance and Enforcement, Emissions, and Location.
 When you are generating a Facility Report, it will automatically open the Facility Information tab.
-Click for more information about the facility Information tab.

 This category lets you search for facilities where violations have been found in the past.
 Historic data in AirInfo covers the past five years